zoph-io/aws-dhmc-enabler/README.md

 This project aims to simplify the implementation of DHMC, ensuring efficient and secure management by setting the default IAM Role needed by SSM to work properly.

+## 📋 Requirements

+1. SSM Agent >= `3.2.532.0`
+2. EC2 instances must have network connectivity to the public Systems Manager service endpoints or to AWS PrivateLink VPC endpoints for Systems Manager.

 ## :hammer_and_wrench: How-to

 To implement Default Host Management Configuration on your AWS Account, follow these steps: